pmreis/TeslaImprovementBacklog/README.md

 - [ ] Remove the "Bluetooth on" requirement on Android to see saved sentry videos.
 - [ ] Make calendar scroll faster on Intel processors.
 - [ ] The "keep" option on climate controls should keep the current settings, not change it to auto.
-- [ ] Vision based sentry mode only activates with human figgures nearby (including paintings).
-This excludes small crashes from other veiches into a Tesla.
+- [ ] Vision based sentry mode only activates with human figures nearby (including paintings).
+This excludes small crashes from other vehicles with a Tesla.
 Sentry should activate also when other cars drive too close.
 - [ ] Considering the amount of bugs introduced in Tesla App and Tesla's Vehicle software during 2025 alone, the suspicion lies on saboteurs inside Tesla's software team.
 They must be identified and fired from Tesla.
 - [ ] Tesla App on Android crashes after a few Supercharger selections on the map.
-- [ ] Tesla App on iOS keeps the slider on a loop of expantion and retraction, after selecting a Supercharger on the map.
+- [ ] Tesla App on iOS keeps the slider on a loop of expansion and retraction, after selecting a Supercharger on the map.

 # Notes

 ## Note 1
-Not having gapless playback is like being dragged out of the zone everytime playback moves to the next track on the album.
+Not having gapless playback is like being dragged out of the zone every time playback moves to the next track on the album.

 ## Note 2
 Difference in software feature support.
 If these are caused by hardware changes then it should be made clear for owners through the manual or some other official documentation.